 - Reclaim up to 95% of water for re-use, cutting your costs

-- The stackable dry cake material eliminates need for tailings management and risk of failures
+- Stackable dry-cake material eliminates need for wet tailings

-- Dry cakes can be safely conveyed to a desired location and even compacted
+- Dry cakes can be easily conveyed to a desired location and even compacted

 - The area with dry material can be restored and re-vegetated, making it more environmentally sound

 Breakthrough solution reduces risks and costs in tailings management

 Cut costs and risk with smarter water and tailings management

 As water becomes more expensive and difficult to source, recover and transport, the business requirements for responsible use of water are becoming increasingly important.
 About 70 per cent of mines operated by the major mining companies are located in countries where water stress is considered a major risk.

 As ore grades decline, more water is needed to process more material just to keep up with production rates.
 This creates more water and tailings to manage.
 Looking at the two biggest environmental risks, contamination of ground water and tailings dam failures are the biggest environmental risks associated with mining.